vuejs/v2.vuejs.org/src/v2/guide/single-file-components.md

 - [CommonJS modules](https://webpack.github.io/docs/commonjs.html)
 - [Component-scoped CSS](https://github.com/vuejs/vue-loader/blob/master/docs/en/features/scoped-css.md)

-As promised, we can also use preprocessors such as Jade, Babel (with ES2015 modules), and Stylus for cleaner and more feature-rich components.
+As promised, we can also use preprocessors such as Pug, Babel (with ES2015 modules), and Stylus for cleaner and more feature-rich components.

 <img src="/images/vue-component-with-preprocessors.png" style="display: block; margin: 30px auto">